205 W 5th Ave

 CAO update.
 Consider attending a meeting or submitting

-Kittitas County hopes to update the Critical Areas Ordinance by September of 2015.
-The link below contains
+Kittitas County hopes to update the Critical Areas Ordinance by October of 2021.

 Kittitas County has a total area of 2,333 square miles.
 The highest point in the county is Mount Daniel at 7,959 feet above sea level.